People We Met Along the Way

 Grant & Wendy Wolfe, Texas, aboard "Vindaloo", a Power Cat.
 Vindaloo was anchored about a half mile away from us at Bonds Cay.
 They stopped to say hello while passing on their way to do a little snorkeling.
 Very friendly and fun to talk to.
 Later that evening when I was talking to my friend Bill in Maine I told him we had met a nice couple: Grant and Wendy.
 Bill said "Grant and Wendy Wolfe?"
 Small world.

-Sam from Nassua (originally from the UK) with his parents Steve & Fran visiting the Bahamas.
-We met them at Highborne Cay where Sam had brought his parents for lunch.
-They had arrived at the same moment we arrived Navigator and were at the restaurant when we were.
+Sam from Nassua (originally from the UK) with his parents Steve & Fran who were visiting Sam in the Bahamas.
+We met them at Highborne Cay where Sam had brought them for lunch.
+They had arrived at the same moment we were docking Navigator We met them later at the restaurant.
 Steve introduced himself as we were leaving and complemented my docking maneuver.
+Sam lives in the Bahamas full time and builds high end housing.

-Mike McVee, Sunshine Hinkley 50 Our neighbor in the marina at Highbourne Cay was Mike McVee aboard "Sunshine" a Hinkley 48.
+Mike McVee, aboard the Hinkley 50 "Sunshine".
+Mike was our neighbor in the marina at Highbourne Cay.
 Mike is from Texas, or Colorado depending on the moment.
-He has his own business and says he is not retired but he sure does a good impression of retirement.
+He has his own business and says he is not retired, but he sure does a good impression of retirement.
 He spends long stretches in the Bahamas in the early winter months, then heads to Colorado to ski.

-Timothy, Bar Tender at the Horseshoe Beach Bar, Highbourne Cay Showed me how to refine my Margarita recipe (and loved my Anthony Bourdain T-shirt - thought it was an image of me on the back)
+Timothy, the Bar Tender at the Horseshoe Beach Bar, Highbourne Cay.
+Timothy showed me how to refine my Margarita recipe and also loved my Anthony Bourdain T-shirt.

-Brad, "Un-Thethered", from Parry Sound, Ontario.
-Got a glimpse of Brad's personality at 4 AM at Cambridge Wells, the night we were bumped by a 60 ft sail boat "Juno" in the storm.
-I got on the radio and called June to wake him up and see how we could deal with the situation.
+Brad, aboard "Un-Thethered", from Parry Sound, Ontario.
+Got a glimpse of Brad's personality at 4 AM at Cambridge Wells, the night we were bumped by a 60 ft sail boat in the storm.
+I got on the radio and called that boat to wake him up and see how we could deal with the situation.
 Of course, my radio call was heard by any other of the 20 vessels in the anchorage who might be up monitoring the storm.
 "Un-Thethered" had been listening.
 I knew he had been listening because he snapped his spot light on us.
-Several times in the next hour or so as "Juno" and I sorted out the problem in the dark.
+Several times in the next hour or so we sorted out the problem in the dark.
+The next day Brad helped me find a better spot to anchor.

 We encounter Brad and his family again the night we spent at Atlantis Marina in Nassau.
 I found out that Brad is a Harbor Host for the America's Great Loop Cruising Association.

 Paul & Michele Grego, aboard "Una Vida" Sailing Cat.
 We met Paul and Michele as we went for a hike at Cambridge Wells.
+They showed us Pirate Max Gusto's cave.
 Paul and Michele have cruised extensively on "Una Vida" having visited 27 countries, including New Zeeland, Fiji and the Cook Islands.
 The introduced us the "NoForeignLands" app for international cruisers.

 Lee, Taxi Driver, Nassau.
 Lee took us shopping for a plumbing snake in Nassau.
 First to the department store: AID where we had been told to go, in the "Over the Hill" section of the city, where tourists are generally advised to exercise caution.
 They had plungers and brushes, but no snakes.
 A clerk directed us to a plumbing supply store not far away.
 No joy there either and they directed us to Tops.
 Lee finally asked us what exactly we were looking for - and offered to help.
 At Tops he marched in with us and got right to the point with the sales people.
 In minutes, they located some snakes, but at one of their other stores!
 Off we went again, getting the grand tour of Over the Hill.

 Saunders, Mechanic, employed by a boat owner at Hurricane Hole Marina.
 Saunders was recommended to us by Captain John.
 Saunders showed up in his overalls (clearly a mechanic), but when he turned around, I realized from the logo printed on his back that he was no slouch.
-"Royal Caribbean Cruise Lines".
-Saunders listened to what we had done, asked a few questions, jumped into engine room and performed a couple of tests and declared, the pump is no good.
+He worked for "Royal Caribbean Cruise Lines".
+Saunders listened to what we had done, asked a few questions, jumped into engine room and performed a couple of tests and declared 'the pump is no good!'
 Go buy a new one.
-Wonderful working with someone with the right knowledge and experience!

 John & Ben: The crew aboard a yacht from Naples, Florida.
 Two young guys, full time crew aboard a 90 ft yacht.
 Tthey arrived one evening and docked right next to us - the owners not on board.
 John executed the docking by remote control.
 I complemented his landing but chided him for using an electronic crutch, we had a good laugh.
 Nice guys, both in their early 20's.
 The next morning we heard their thrusters as they left at first light.